Window blind: Cellular shades

 Cellular shades or cellular blinds, sometimes referred to as honeycomb shades, are a type of window blind made of a long and continuous fabric with a cellular structure when opened and fold onto themselves when closed.
+The honeycomb shades were introduced in 1985.
 The fabric is often made from soft paper or cloth-like material and is available in a variety of different structures including single cell, double cell or triple cell.
 Cellular blinds work by trapping air inside the cell structure once opened and create a barrier between the window surface and the room.
 Due to the unavailability of standardized tests, no ranking system currently exists to compare the efficacy of these blinds.

-Windows and doors make up for almost one-third of a home’s total thermal loss, according to the Department of Energy (United Kingdom).
+Windows and doors make up for almost one-third of a home's total thermal loss, according to the Department of Energy (United Kingdom).
 This applies to heat loss in winter as well as entry of undesired heat in summer.
 When air inside the room comes in contact with windows, it is cooled or warmed.
 By convection, this air then circulates around the room.
 Cell shapes in the blinds hold trapped air and create a barrier between the window surface and the room, thus lessening the transfer of heat.
 Shades, however, provide only slight control of air infiltration.

 In common with all blinds, cellular shades can reduce solar gain in summer and provide room darkening or blackout for sleeping.
 Like most other window treatments, they are raised and lowered with a string.
 Cordless cellular shades are available to reduce the risk of strangulation for small children.
 One may also have the option of lowering the top of the shade down, and/or the bottom of the shade up; commonly referred to as a Top-Down-Bottom-Up mechanism.

 Roman

 Roman shades are a type of window blind used to help block out the sun.
 Although often called blinds, these are actually referred to as "shades" in the window covering industry.
 They are often referred to as Romans or Roman blinds in the UK.
 When opened, the Romans stack up evenly; when covering the full window height, they are smooth without overlapping.

 Roman blinds can be purchased with a blackout lining on the back to fully block out sunlight.
 However, there will always be small light gaps on the edges of the blinds if mounted on the inside of the window frame or peeking out from behind the blind if mounted on the frame around the window.

-Unlike other blinds, such as certain fabrics used for Roller Shades, Vinyl Vertical blinds, or Vinyl Horizontal blinds, Roman Shades are not an ideal option for areas with a lot of moisture, such as bathrooms or windows above the kitchen sink.
+Unlike other blinds, such as certain fabrics used for roller shades, vinyl vertical blinds, or vinyl horizontal blinds, Roman shades are not an ideal option for areas with a lot of moisture, such as bathrooms or windows above a kitchen sink.